Hasan-aga/hasan-aga.github.io/_posts/2023-05-27-How-I-paid-the-price-of-over-engineering.md

 ```

-The above syntax is that of a remote html templating language called "Liquid" which is used by Jekyll.
-Jekyll is a static-site engine used by Github pages.
+The above syntax follows the conventions of "Liquid," a remote HTML templating language utilized by Jekyll.
+Jekyll, in turn, is a static-site engine employed by GitHub Pages.

-Static sites are those sites that do not fetch data from any backend.
-Since they do not need to fetch data, we can simply build them in advance and keep them as _static_ files on the server.
-Static websites are faster to load since we do not need to wait for the backend to populate the content of our website before serving it to the users.
+Static sites are websites that do not rely on fetching data from a backend.
+Instead, they are pre-built as static files and served directly to users.
+This approach offers faster loading times, as there is no need to wait for backend operations to populate the content before delivering it to users.

-Github pages is a service offered by Github and it only works with static websites.
+GitHub Pages, a service provided by GitHub, exclusively supports static websites.